serhii-matsyshyn/biolistener_evaluation/README.md

 _Note_: Customized OpenBCI GUI is required.
 Future integration with the official GUI is planned.

 ## Boards evaluation
 Evaluation scripts are located in `biolistener_evaluation` directory.
-They will be combined in Jupiter Notebook in the future.
+See [biolistener_evaluation.ipynb](biolistener_evaluation.ipynb) for detailed evaluation results.

 **Evaluation Data**: Located in the `data` directory.

 > [!NOTE]